herczy/class_proxy/README.rst

    generic = GenericProxy(SomeGenericClass(1, 2), Source('example', 10, 0))

-In this case, we wrap the :class:`object`.
+In this case, we wrap the `object`.

-There is also a convenience wrapper for the :func:`wrap_with` function, in case you don't need to define it for multiple wrapped classes:
+There is also a convenience wrapper for the `wrap_with` function, in case you don't need to define it for multiple wrapped classes:

 .. code-block:: python